Skip to main content

 Examines different approaches to evaluating the performance of public sector organizations, including private sector accountability principles.
 Focuses on how to improve the performance of governmental agencies, as well as corporate social responsibility.
 Same as ACCY 321, ACE 321, and BADM 303.
 Prerequisite: PS 101, six hours of Political Science credit, or consent of instructor.

-Examines the major governmental systems of continental Europe; the evolution, structure, and functioning of the political institutions of France, Germany, Italy, Spain, Switzerland, and the Scandinavian countries.
-Prerequisite: PS 240 or PS 241, six hours of Political Science credit, or consent of instructor.
+Examines the nature of law, law makers, and law appliers; the determinants of law-making; and the societal impact of law.
+Prerequisite: PS 101, six hours of Political Science credit, or consent of instructor.

 PS 355 - Democratization